dagster-io/dagster/docs/docs-beta/docs/dagster-plus/access/rbac/audit-logs.md

 # Audit logs

-The Dagster Plus audit log enables enterprise organizations to track and attribute changes to their Dagster deployment.
+The Dagster+ audit log enables enterprise organizations to track and attribute changes to their Dagster deployment.

 This guide walks through how to access the audit log and details the interactions which are tracked in the audit log.

 <details>
 <summary>Prerequisites</summary>
-- A Dagster Plus Pro organization
+- A Dagster+ Pro organization
-- An [Organization Admin](/dagster-plus/access/rbac/user-roles-permissions) role in your Dagster Plus organization
+- An [Organization Admin](/dagster-plus/access/rbac/user-roles-permissions) role in your Dagster+ organization
 </details>

 ## View audit logs